La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Nouns of existence

-> **pa da poi me le pendo be mi zo'u mi prami da**
-> _There is someone who is a friend of me such that I love him/her._
+**pa da poi me le pendo be mi zo'u mi prami da** _There is someone who is a friend of mine, such that I love them._

-Since **da** is used only once we are tempted to get rid of the prenex.
-But how to handle the relative clause **poi pendo mi** (_who is a friend of mine_)?
+Since **da** is used only once, we might be tempted to get rid of the prenex.
+But how should we handle the relative clause **poi pendo mi** (_who is a friend of mine_)?

 Thankfully, in Lojban there is a shortcut:

-> **pa da poi me le pendo be mi zo'u mi prami da**
+**pa da poi me le pendo be mi zo'u mi prami da**
-> **mi prami pa le pendo be mi**
+**mi prami pa le pendo be mi**
-> _There is someone who is a friend of me such that I love him/her._
+_There is someone who is a friend of mine, such that I love them._

 Both sentences mean the same.

 Nouns starting with numbers like **pa le pendo** (_there is someone who is a friend of mine_), **ci le prenu** (_there are three people_) may refer to new entities every time they are used.
 That's why

-> **pa le pendo be mi ca tavla pa le pendo be mi**
-> _There is one friend of mine who talks to one friend of mine._
+**pa le pendo be mi ca tavla pa le pendo be mi** _There is one friend of mine who talks to one friend of mine._

-This sentence is not precise in telling whether it's your friend talking to himself/herself or you are describing two friends of yours such that the first one is talking to your second one.
+This sentence is not precise in telling whether it's your friend talking to himself/herself, or you are describing two friends of yours such that the first one is talking to your second one.

 It's more reasonable to say:

-> **le pa pendo be mi ca tavla ri**
+**le pa pendo be mi ca tavla ri**
-> _The friend of mine is talking to himself/herself._
+_The friend of mine is talking to himself/herself._

 ri
 : pronoun: refers to the previous noun excluding **mi**, **do**.